-Good engineers never rely on one solution only.
+Good engineers follow these engineering tips to never rely on one solution only.
 Picking the best one comes down to functionality, reliability, aesthetics and price.
 The price point, so far, has been a rough estimation based on the engineer’s experience.

-With automated quoting, you can simply upload a few competing ideas and compare the prices.
-You’d be surprised with the results.
-A gut feeling often doesn’t come close to the reality.
+With automated quoting it’s easy to perform quick design to cost analysis, you can simply upload a few competing ideas and compare the prices.
+You’d be surprised by the results.
+A gut feeling often doesn’t come close to reality.

 Seeing that a more valuable solution actually has a similar, or even cheaper, price compared to the lesser option makes adding value possible.
 A simple example is a part optimised for weight, where numerous cutouts make it seemingly much costlier.
 It can often be so that those cutouts only add very little to the final price.

 Every company that outsources its production has a procurement manager who takes care of the ordering process.
 They probably get 3-4 quotes from different suppliers before settling on one offer.
 This entails back-and-forth emails and calls.
 Let’s say getting each quote takes around an hour.
 That’s 4 hours in total, or £100 spent towards communication in wages.

 If you know your suppliers, they probably give you quotes in a 15% range.
 With orders up to £1,000, this amounts to a maximum of £150 in savings.
 But getting those quotes cost you another £100.

 This means that the cheapest option is £850 + £100 (time spent on getting offers) = £950.
 Fractory’s algorithms give you a competitive quote by only including suppliers that are able to provide reasonable prices for a particular job.
 Sometimes we’re at the lower end of the spectrum, sometimes at the higher.
 On average, you would get a price of £925, which still amounts to monetary profit + available time for value-adding activities.